shelbycox/shelbycox.github.io/index.md

   Here is my <a href="/assets/cox_cv.pdf">CV</a>.

-  At SIAM-AG 2025 mini-symposium on Phylogenetic Networks together with Max Hill, Annachiara Korchmaros, and Danai Deligeorgaki.
+  At SIAM-AG 2025 I organized a mini-symposium on Phylogenetic Networks together with Max Hill, Annachiara Korchmaros, and Danai Deligeorgaki.
 See <a href="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=84216">here</a> for more details.
 </div>

 <div class="me" markdown="1">